mkimuram/k8s-ext-connector/README.md

         ```

 3. On k8s server
-    1. Setup k8s cluster if not exists and create pods and services.

-        ```console
-        $ kind create cluster
-        ```

-    2. Run pods to test with.
+    1. Create pods and services to test with.

         ```console
         $ kubectl create ns ns1